NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 amount of energy I use in my house each day can actually be measured in mass that is meaningfull *at all*.

  ... at 0.156 micro gram per day or 32.995 μg for the entire 64 day billing period.
-This is actually visible under a normal light micoscope, at the scale of a bacteria or diatom.
+This is actually visible under a normal light micoscope, at the scale of a bacteria or grain of polon.
 A little bit smaller than the width of a human hair but close.

  My take away is that we are not just passing by this energy gradient, we are wading through and into it.